OnikurYH/WorldGifts/README.md

-    worldgifts.plugininfo - Allows you to see this plugin info worldgifts.help - Allows you to see this plugin help worldgifts.list - Allows you to see world items worldgifts.put - Allows you to add item to world worldgifts.remove - Allows you to remove item from world worldgifts.reload - Allows you to reload this plugin
+    worldgifts.plugininfo - Allows you to see this plugin info worldgifts.help - Allows you to see this plugin help worldgifts.list - Allows you to see world items worldgifts.setmaxtimes - Allows you to set maximum get gift times worldgifts.put - Allows you to add item to world worldgifts.remove - Allows you to remove item from world worldgifts.reload - Allows you to reload this plugin